tlourey/tlourey.github.io/pages/linux-commands.md

 #### journalctl

 > [!IMPORTANT] sudo
 > Many examples of journalctl start with `sudo`.
-Not sure if it is acturally required for journalctl or not
+Not sure if it is actually required for journalctl or not

 **`journalctl -xe`** most common use. jumps to end of journal logs and shows extra info about log entries\
 **`journalctl -ef`** 2nd most common use case.
 Jump to end and follow for more\